The BU White Dwarf Group

 Welcome to the home page of the BU White Dwarf group, headquartered a few blocks from Fenway Park in Boston, MA, USA.

-Our research focuses on white dwarfs and their connection to the endpoints of stars, binary, and planetary systems.
-Our work is supported in part by Boston University, the Institute for Astrophysical Research, the National Aeronautics and Space Administration (NASA), the National Science Foundation (NSF), and the Massachusetts Space Grant Consortium.
+Our research focuses on white dwarf stars and their connection to the endpoints of stars, binary, and planetary systems.
+Our work is supported by Boston University, the Institute for Astrophysical Research, the National Aeronautics and Space Administration (NASA), the National Science Foundation (NSF), and the Massachusetts Space Grant Consortium.

 Recent news and group updates:

 Research updates can be found below and on the news page.